orcmid/miser/README.md

 ![Hosting oFrugal/oMiser](https://github.com/orcmid/miser/blob/master/oMiser/mockups/SML/tutorials/omiser-2017-11-08-0920-1stStack.png).

-Accompanying oFrugal software embeds an oMiser engine and delivers access to the engine via host-platform user interface.  oFrugal provides for input-output and carrying out of oMiser computations in accordance with direct input and/or previously-stored scripts.  oFrugal provides means for data and results to be expressed in visible and persistent form, known as *\[o\]Frugalese*.  oFrugal reference implementations are usable interoperably by interchange of programs and data in Frugalese reference formats.
+Accompanying oFrugal software embeds an oMiser engine and delivers access to the engine via host-platform user interface.  oFrugal provides for input-output and carrying out of oMiser computations in accordance with direct input and/or previously-stored scripts.  oFrugal provides means for data and results to be expressed in visible and persistent form, known as *Frugalese*.  oFrugal reference implementations are usable interoperably by interchange of programs and data in Frugalese reference formats.

 ### Current State (2018-01-11) ###

 The oMiser/oFrugal level of the conceptualization is being demonstrated and confirmed using proof-of-concept mockups.
 The initial mockup work uses Standard ML of New Jersey (SML/NJ) as host platform.
 This provides a convenient check between the mathematical representation of the conceptualization and a close computational interpretation.
 Other mockups demonstrate interpretation of the theoretical model by alternative means.

+Details of the conceptualization and its progression are reflected in project text files and in dialogue captured in [Issue pages](https://github.com/orcmid/miser/issues).

-As the oMiser conceptualization stabilizes, work on oFrugal pilot mockup versions is started in order to be able to make more ambitious confirmations of oMiser capabilities in representing higher abstractions.
-This will allow materials to be filed and reused and used in composition of larger works.
+As the oMiser conceptualization stabilizes, work on oFrugal pilot mockup versions is undertaken to support more-ambitious confirmations of oMiser capabilities in representing higher-level abstractions above the rudimentary level of oMiser.
+This will include allowing materials to be filed and reused and used in composition of larger works.

 ### Intended Progression ###